 – As the largest credit union serving the Central East Tennessee community, ORNL Federal Credit Union is proud to offer convenient services to our members.
 With over 30 branch locations throughout Central East Tennessee, a vast network of surcharge-free ATMs available world-wide, and Online Banking and mobile apps available free of charge to all members, convenience is one of many great benefits of ORNL Federal Credit Union membership.

 ORNL FCU currently has branches in Anderson, Blount, Campbell, Hamblen, Knox, Loudon, Monroe, Roane, Sevier, and Union counties.
 Of the 29 branches, 11 are in-store branches, offering extended hours, Saturday hours, and full teller and lending services available.

 ORNL FCU has over 40 ATMs located throughout East Tennessee that are available for member’s use 24 hours a day, seven days a week.
-Plus, by using other ATMs that are part of the Easy Street or Co-Op networks, members have greater access to surcharge-free ATMs than ever before!
+Plus, by using other ATMs that are part of the Co-Op network, members have greater access to surcharge-free ATMs than ever before!

 Members can connect to their ORNL FCU accounts anytime, anywhere using our free Online Banking or Apple or Android apps.
 Convenient access is always just a click away!

 Myth #5 – You have to pay a membership fee to join a credit union.

 – While it is true that an initial deposit of $1.00 is required to open a base share account at ORNL Federal Credit Union, members with a Credit Union account are part-owners of ORNL Federal Credit Union.
 Members have an equal voice in voting for the volunteer Board of Directors, who in turn provide the strategic direction of the organization.
 Should a member choose to close their Credit Union account, their original $1.00 deposit is returned.